 In the following video, Paducah Police Captain Joseph Hayes discusses what drivers should do when an emergency vehicle is approaching.

-For a quick summary of facts and myths regarding traffic citations and collisions, read this Ask Paducah article from February 2017.
+For a quick summary of facts and myths regarding traffic citations and collisions, read this Ask Paducah article.

-The reduction in collisions allows officers to conduct more proactive policing.
+The Department works to reduce the number of collisions so that officers have more time to conduct proactive policing.
 An average traffic collision can occupy from 42 minutes to more than 2.5 hours of an officer's time depending upon the damage and severity of the collision.

 Using funds from a MetLife Foundation grant, the Paducah Police Department purchased a roadside speed trailer to help educate drivers.
+This speed trailer also gathers data.
+It has the ability to capture the speed of every vehicle that passes along with a time and date stamp.
+The information is used to determine if there is a need for enforcement action as well as the best time to deploy resources to the area.
 The Department also has made several presentations regarding the dangers of distracted driving and are trying to educate the public through the distribution of educational flyers.

 To learn more about the dangers of distracted driving, please watch the following three-minute video.

-The Paducah Police Department's Traffic Crash Reconstruction (TCR) Unit is led by Assistant Chief David White, senior reconstructionist.
-The TCR responds to all fatal traffic collisions as well as serious crashes that may result in a fatality.
-The TCR's responsibility is to determine if criminal charges are applicable.
-If so, the Unit investigates and helps in the prosecution of those cases which may involve felony or misdemeanor offenses.
-The TCR also helps document and preserve evidence that may later be used in civil proceedings.
-Also, the TCR investigations into causational factors help aid in the continuous research efforts underway by academics, government experts, and automotive engineers who are trying to make our automobiles and roadways safer.
+The Team's responsibility is to determine if criminal charges are applicable.
+If so, the Team investigates and helps in the prosecution of those cases which may involve felony or misdemeanor offenses.
+They also help document and preserve evidence that may later be used in civil proceedings.
+Also, the Team's investigations into causational factors help aid in the continuous research efforts underway by academics, government experts, and automotive engineers who are trying to make our automobiles and roadways safer.